Ten Marketers And A Bunch Of SEO Tips I’ve Picked Up From Them Along The Way

 I haven’t written a blog post in a long time, mainly because I haven’t had the time to do it.
 Let’s face it when one works at an agency and has multiple clients that they are developing and implementing marketing strategies for, there really isn’t much time for anything else.

 Last week I broke my hand which probably has you asking shouldn’t he have less time then?
 The answer is YES!
 But, blogging and doing SEO (Whatever That Means) are still 2 of my favorite things.
-So, here we are, I am writing a blog post about my favorite tips that I’ve learned from some of my favorite marketers, SEO Ninjas, PPC Gurus and everything in between.
+So, here we are, I am writing a blog post about my favorite tips that I’ve learned from some of my favorite marketers, edge online, PPC Gurus and everything in between.

 By the way that took me about 20 minutes to type due to the broken hand.
 MAYBE I DON’T HAVE TIME FOR THIS?

 The tips nor the marketers are in any specific order and are simply tips that stood out to me when I heard them.
 There is no real time period here.
 Some are old tips and some are from 2018.
 But, you all get a GOLD STAR in my book!